hlillemark/hlillemark.github.io/content/index.md

 Read more about my [[Publications]] and [[Research Interests]] if you are interested! ~

 Apart from research, I like to try new recipes, go on long runs, and read books.
-Check out my [[Reading log]] and [[Current Fascinations]]!
+Check out my [[Reading log]] and [Misc obsessions](Miscellaneous%20Obsessions.md)!